IPython requires Python 2.7 or ≥ 3.3.

 If you need tighter configuration control, you can download your own copy of MathJax from http://www.mathjax.org/download/ - use the MathJax-2.0 link.
 When you have the file stored locally, install it with:

 For unusual needs, IPython can tell you what directory it wants to find MathJax in:

 python -m IPython.external.mathjax -d /some/other/mathjax

-By default Mathjax will be installed in your ipython profile directory, but you can make system wide install, please refer to the documentation and helper function of IPython.external.mathjax
+By default MathJax will be installed in your ipython directory, but you can install MathJax system-wide.
+Please refer to the documentation of IPython.external.mathjax

 The IPython notebook is officially supported on the following browsers: